hibernate/hibernate-ogm/how-to-release.md

 ### Publish

-1. Upload the distribution packages to SourceForge (they should be under target/checkout/target).
-You need to be member of the Hibernate project team of Sourceforge to do that.
-[See Sourceforge instructions](https://sourceforge.net/p/forge/documentation/Release%20Files%20for%20Download/)
+1. Upload the distribution packages to SourceForge (they should be under _target/checkout/target_).
+You need to be member of the Hibernate project team of Sourceforge to do that (Also see the [Sourceforge instructions](https://sourceforge.net/p/forge/documentation/Release%20Files%20for%20Download/)):
-   - Copy the _changelog.txt_ (in target/checkout/distribution/target/hibernate-ogm-[version]-dist)
+   - Copy the _changelog.txt_ (in _target/checkout/distribution/target/hibernate-ogm-[version]-dist_)
-   - Copy the _readme.txt_ (in target/checkout/distribution/target/hibernate-ogm-[version]-dist)
+   - Copy the _readme.txt_ (in _target/checkout/distribution/target/hibernate-ogm-[version]-dist_)
-   - Copy the _.zip distribution_ (in target/checkout/distribution/target)
+   - Copy the _.zip distribution_ (in _target/checkout/distribution/target_)
-   - Copy the _.tar.gz distribution_ (in target/checkout/distribution/target)
+   - Copy the _.tar.gz distribution_ (in _target/checkout/distribution/target_)
-   - Copy the .zip containing the _JBoss Modules_.
+   - Copy the _.zip containing the JBoss Modules_.
 There are two .zip files:
-     - for **EAP 6**: in target/checkout/modules/eap6/target
+     - for **EAP 6**: in _target/checkout/modules/eap6/target_
-     - for **WildFly 8**: in target/checkout/modules/wildfly/target
+     - for **WildFly 8**: in _target/checkout/modules/wildfly/target_

-2. Upload the documentation to docs.jboss.org.
-You should be able to use rsync to get the documentation via (provided you are in the docs directory of the unpacked distribution):
+2. Upload the documentation to [docs.jboss.org](http://docs.jboss.org/).
+Do so using rsync (provided you are in the docs directory of the unpacked distribution):

    ```
        rsync -rzh --progress --delete \